The Legal Bits

 How do we do this?

-I will take care of all the legal paperwork from the beginning to the end.
-I don't want you to worry about paperwork, you have enough to think about.
-I want your wedding to feel stress free and easy.
-All you have to do is walk down the aisle, get married and crack the champers.
+I will handle all the legal paperwork from start to finish, so you don't have to worry about it.
+You have enough to think about as you prepare for your wedding.
+I want your big day to be stress-free and enjoyable.
+All you need to do is walk down the aisle, get married, and celebrate with some champagne!

-Here’s a summary of what I will do for you and the things you need to do for me.
-You get the easy bits.
+Here’s a summary of what I will do for you and what I need from you.
+You get to focus on the fun parts!

-I make sure there is no legal impediment to your marriage and you can legally marry under Australian law.
+- I will ensure there are no legal obstacles to your marriage and that you can legally marry under Australian law.

-I make sure you lodge the Notice of Intended Marriage (NOIM) form with me al least one month prior to your ceremony date.
+- You will need to lodge the Notice of Intended Marriage (NOIM) form with me at least one month before your ceremony date.

-I will supply all legal documents that are to be signed on the day and also include the 'legal speak' in your ceremony.
+- I will provide all the legal documents that need to be signed on your wedding day and will include the necessary legal language in your ceremony.

-I will lodge all the paperwork with the Registry of Birth Deaths and Marriages (BDM) the first working day after your wedding (but no later than 14 days of your marriage) and apply for your official marriage certificate.
-The certificate you get at the ceremony is ceremonial only and not suitable for name changing.
-BDM will register your marriage once I lodge the paperwork.
+- After your wedding, I will submit all paperwork to the Registry of Births, Deaths, and Marriages (BDM) on the first working day after your ceremony (and no later than 14 days following your marriage) and apply for your official marriage certificate.
+Please note that the certificate you receive during the ceremony is ceremonial only and not suitable for name changes.
+BDM will officially register your marriage once I submit the paperwork.

-I like to take care of your official marriage certificate to be sure it’s correct, plus saving you time.
-BDM charges apply but my service is complimentary.
+- I prefer to take care of obtaining your official marriage certificate to ensure the details are accurate and to save you time.
+While BDM charges apply, my service is complimentary.

-Once I send it to you via registered post, you can change your name and keep it for proof you are legally married.
+- Once I send your certificate to you via registered post, you can use it to change your name and as proof of your legal marriage.

 So, how do I get married legally in Australia?

-You must be of marriageable age – that's over 18 (or ONE party may be 16 with consent from a judge and parent/guardian)
+1. You must be of marriageable age: that’s over 18 years old (one party may be 16 with the consent of both a judge and a parent or guardian).

-You must not be immediately related or in a prohibited relationship
+2. You must not be closely related or in a prohibited relationship.

-You must provide one-month notice to me with the both of you signing the Notice of Intended Marriage
+5. You must provide at least one month’s notice to me, with both of you signing the Notice of Intended Marriage.

 Can we get married sooner than one month?